Q: How do I start a development project when outsourcing?

 A: Security and quality are taken seriously at LiteBreeze.
 All our developers are experienced and aware of the best practices to ensure usability and security.

-At LiteBreeze, every line of code will be peer-reviewed by multiple team members before it goes for QA testing.
+At LiteBreeze, every line of code will be peer-reviewed by multiple tech seniors before it goes for QA testing.
 Moreover, our project managers review codes at regular intervals using static code analyzers such as SonarQube.

 Q: Do you offer 24X7 support?

-We offer flexible timing and healthy work-life balance to our employees and this is crucial for attracting and retaining top talent.
-If you could consider the DMH contract (Dedicated Minimum Hours), we’ll definitely try to put together a team of developers who prefers to stay on your time preference.
-You may have a look at our blog article regarding handling the timezone difference.
+If you would consider the DMH contract (Dedicated Minimum Hours), we’ll definitely try to put together a team that prefers to work on your time preference.
+Have a look at our blog article regarding handling the timezone difference.

 Q: Why do you propose a paid project study upfront?